 Narrowboat Holidays Across Great Britain

-Your narrowboat holiday in England will offer you the opportunity to experience this beautiful country from a truly unique vantage point.
+Your narrowboat or canal boat holiday in England will offer you the opportunity to experience this beautiful country from a truly unique vantage point.
 On the UK canals and rivers, you can hire a boat and meander your way through the beautiful English countryside, breathing in the revitalising air and soaking up the history of the region.
 A boat holiday with a difference!

-Black Prince offers canal boat holidays across seven locations in England, from the north-west in Cheshire, central England in the Peak District, Worcestershire, Derbyshire and Northamptonshire, in the east in Cambridgeshire, and in the south in London and Bath.
+Black Prince offers canal boat hire in seven locations in England, from the north-west in Cheshire, central England in the Peak District, Worcestershire, Derbyshire and Northamptonshire, in the east in Cambridgeshire, and in the south in London and Bath.

 Each of these locations offers beautiful scenery, historical places to visit and some great attractions that will appeal to all the family.
 You can hire boats for a weekend break, a midweek break or a longer duration holiday, from a 7 night canal boat holiday to 21 nights.

 You can enjoy a canal boat holiday to the beautiful town of Chester.
-From the moment you step on the Grade I listed Roman wall that circles the historic town of Chester, you can feel yourself heading back in time.
+From the moment you step on the Grade I listed Roman wall that circles this historic town, you can feel yourself heading back in time.
 Moor up your narrowboat close to the city centre and enjoy the leisurely walk into the heart of this beautiful city which dates back to the year 79, when it was established as a Roman fort.
 The city centre has a small town feel, with major sights such as the the gothic design Town Hall and a Norman cathedral all within easy walking distance.
 The traditional black and white shop fronts give a quintessentially English feel, and there are plenty of fascinating gift shops and nice eateries to thoroughly enjoy.
 This town is English history come alive – don’t forget your camera!

 What is so famous about Stratford-Upon-Avon?
 Shakespeare of course!
 This town is one of the UK’s most important cultural areas, and is mainly celebrated as the birthplace of playwright William Shakespeare.